Who We Are

 Peter is from Michigan – ask him, and he’ll point to where he’s from on his hand.
 The Bay Area’s warmth lured him here in 2015, and since he’s been helping the YMCA create strong communities and growing the skills of people who call San Francisco home.

-Alice Griffith Site-Coordinator
+Site Manager - Alice Griffith

 As the Community Health Ambassador Program Coordinator at Alice Griffith’s Community Wellness Program, I began my career in community work advocating for workers’ rights as a Union Organizer at San Francisco International Airport.
 While attending San Francisco State University, I had the opportunity to work for the YMCA Bayview Beacon youth program facilitating programming in arts, and health and wellness.
 I decided to focus my last several years of work addressing the health inequalities impacting youth in the Bayview District.
 I completed my time with the Bayview Beacon as the HEPA (Healthy Eating Physical Activity) Coordinator supporting six youth programs.
-I decided to continue my career trajectory in community health and health equity, while finding my current position with Alice Griffith Hope SF residents and families, many whom I’ve worked with in the past.
+I decided to continue my career trajectory in community health and health equity while finding my current position with Alice Griffith Hope SF residents and families, many whom I’ve worked within the past.

-Outreach & Engagement Specialist: Sunnydale
+Outreach & Engagement Coordinator - Sunnydale

 For the past four years, I have been working with Urban Services YMCA as a Peer Health Leader.
 Recently, I was promoted to the Outreach & Engagement Coordinator for our Sunnydale Wellness Center.
 I motivate and advocate for residents and connect them to appropriate services to better their healthy lifestyles.
 Working and living in the same community can be challenging, but it brings me joy being apart of an organization that values residents and their personal and professional growth.
 The YMCA organization has instilled in me the importance of compassion and love, and because of this, I am better able to relate and engage with the community I serve -- I love my community!